The Mobility of High Status Professionals after the Implementation of Enterprise Information Systems

 Although significant research has examined the effect of enterprise information systems on the behavior and careers of employees, the majority of this work has been devoted to the study of blue and grey collar workers, with little attention paid to the transformative effect IT may have on high status professionals.
-In this paper, we begin to bridge this gap by examining how highly skilled professionals react to the increasing presence of technology within their organizations.
-Specifically, we investigate how the implementation of electronic health record systems (EHRs) affects physician mobility and the decision to continue practicing at their current hospital.
-Results from a census of physicians in the state of Florida suggest that when enterprise systems create complementarities for the physician, their duration of practice at the focal organization increases significantly.
-However, when technologies alter routines and force physicians to change the way they practice medicine, there is a pronounced exodus from the organization.
-Interestingly, despite recent claims, results do not suggest that such technology adoption by hospitals is associated with accelerated retirement on the part of physicians or strategic poaching of talent on the part of competing hospitals.
-Theoretical and practical implications are discussed within.
+In this paper, we begin to bridge this gap by examining how highly skilled professionals react to the increasing presence of enterprise systems within their organizations.
+Specifically, we investigate how the implementation of enterprise systems— in the form of electronic health records (EHR)—affects the decision of physicians to continue practicing at their current hospital.
+Results suggest that when enterprise systems create complementarities for professionals, their duration of practice at the organization increases significantly.
+However, when technologies are disruptive and force professionals to alter their routines, there is a pronounced exodus from the organization.
+Interestingly, these effects are strongly moderated by individual and organizational characteristics, such as the degree of firm specific human capital, local competition, and the prevalence of past disruptions; but are not associated with accelerated retirement or the strategic poaching of talent by competing organizations.

-Keywords: Physician Mobility, Technology Adoption, Electronic Health Records, Logit Hazard Model
+Keywords: Professional Mobility, Enterprise Systems, Technology Adoption, Electronic Health Records, Logit Hazard Model

 Suggested Citation: Suggested Citation